StyXman/ayrton/README.md

-ayrton - a shell like language with the power of python
+ayrton - a shell like language with the power of python.

 Thanks to: